carlisia/bio-adapt/docs/development.md

 ### Adding a new strategy

 1. Create new file in `emerge/strategy/`
-2. Implement the `DecisionMaker` interface
+2. Implement the strategy interface
-3. Add tests in `emerge/strategy/strategy_test.go`
+3. Add tests in the same package
 4. Update examples to demonstrate usage

 ### Adding a new example